|

 Drinking and driving is a serious offense in Turkey, with a legal BAC (Blood Alcohol Content) of only 0.05%.

-But it’s important to note that if there are other people in the car, then the legal limit drops to zero.
+Pro tip: But it’s important to note that if there are other people in the car, then the legal limit drops to zero.

 So keep your wits about yourself when driving on Turkish roads – it’s not worth putting yourself or others at risk by drinking and driving!
+Just take a taxi or hop on public transportation if it isn’t too late.

+It is also important to note that police have the right to do random alcohol tests on drivers whenever they want.
 The fine is steep and as a tourist, it is important to know that it could even result in a minimum of 6 months jail time.

 If you do find yourself in some trouble, my friend Pelin works specifically with foreigners.
 You can email her here.
 Make sure you tell her Kimberly sent you!